OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 For instance, the `Channel` column indicates the channel in which each package build is stored, which can be especially important for packages available from different channels.

-## Verify that a package is missing
+## Verify that a package is not installed

 The `conda list` command can be used with the name of a specific package, to list any version of that package installed in the environment.